francosauvisky/serialjoy/README.md

 ### Device

-- Add multiple controllers/devices with a single serial port [Done!]
 - Use a simpler received data <-> input action dictionary, not a switch statement within a function within a *.c file (maybe with #define or an external configuration file)
-- Use commands from the adapter to control the device (for example, to add another controller, or to close the device) [Done!]
 - Add analog axes and more buttons compatibility (using data packets) (the last 3 items can be summarized in: use a better data transmission protocol)
 - Use argp or getopt to read the command-line arguments